In your study of microphones, you may have come across “measurement microphones.” However, all microphones are effectively instruments of measurement.

 Measuring dB SPL With A Decibel Meter

-If we really want to easily and accurately measure dB SPL, we could use a compact decibel meter.
+We could use a compact decibel meter if we really want to easily and accurately measure dB SPL.

 A decibel meter (aka sound pressure meter) measures the sound pressure level at its position.
 It does so with a microphone!